Using Different Node Types

 Teleport

-This node accelerates (pulls) the user into this location from any other location above, as soon as they meet the teleport condition.
+This node accelerates (pulls) the user into its location from a location above, as soon as they meet the teleport condition.

 For example, you can place a teleport right before a workflow exit.
 This way you will have an exit condition that stops the campaign immediately.